stefanotorresi/facile-it.github.io/content/blog/eng/angular1-component-a-path-to-angular2.md

 Now we have a better place for these kind of things.

  * `$onDestroy()` is called when its containing scope is destroyed.
 We can use this hook to release external resources, watches and event handlers.
-In a scenario where you have attached non-native angular event listeners or logic, we can use this hook to clean it up when the component is destroyed.
+In a scenario where you have attached non-native Angular event listeners or logic, we can use this hook to clean it up when the component is destroyed.
  * `$onChanges()` is a particular type of “watch” called  when changes occur in one way bindings on the input component interface.
 It gets called with an object that holds the changes of all one-way bindings with the current Value and the previous Value.
 With `$onChanges` we can react to this changes and update the child component data effectively.